jayacotton/inettools-z80/README.md

 # inettools-z80
 Inet tools for z80-rc2014 tcp/ip stack code.

+Updates to the code base include FRAM support for storing all the parameters I was stashing on the disk or in the NVRAM on the RTC chip.
+At this point, you should be able to build and run the code base without having an RTC board in your machine, but you will need an FRAM chip.

+Future plan is the create a disk file version of the FRAM code, so all the parameters can be saved on a disk file, as a last resort.

 This code is based on software for the W5500 chip.
 The code includes the following programs:

+ifconfig:  ifconfig -s will read the addresses from the w5500 and store them in the FRAM.  ifconfig with no parameters will print the values from the FRAM.

-ifconfig:  this is the poor mans version,  It has no options and shows your ip address and a few other parameters.
+This is the poor mans version,  It has no options and shows your ip address and a few other parameters.
 The most important part of this is that it uses DHCP to get your IP address from your router.

 ping:  this is about a simple a ping as you can get.
 Round trip time values work when RC2014/RomWBW timer support is present.
 The time values are in 20ms intervals.
 C>ping www.nasa.gov
-Shift Register SPI Wiznet v1.0
+<<<< latest edit removes this noise >>>>Shift Register SPI Wiznet v1.0
 PING WWW.NASA.GOV (13.227.73.96)
  52 bytes from 13.227.73.96: icmp_seq=4321 time=80 ms
  52 bytes from 13.227.73.96: icmp_seq=4322 time=80 ms